Why phishers love Office 365

 Why users fall for Office 365 phishing attacks

 Attackers mimic the protocols and appearance of Office 365 messages and interfaces to trick users into disclosing their login credentials.
 In some cases, phishers take advantage of the Microsoft Azure Binary Large OBject (BLOB) storage as a means to build landing pages with Microsoft-signed SSL certificates and a windows.net domain.
 With credential-stealing pages literally built on the same platform used by the recipient, it’s easy to trick users.

 Once they’ve gained access to legitimate Microsoft credentials, attackers are able to conduct multiphase attacks from within Office 365.
 Through internal spear phishing emails, attackers impersonate users and trick employees into releasing wire transfers, sharing employee data, purchasing gift cards, and more.

-Sophisticated, innovative, and relentless, attackers use a number of techniques to conduct attacks.
-Phishing attacks overall are more targeted than in the past, with hackers sending much lower volumes of email (it’s rare for a single attack to target hundreds or thousands of recipients anymore).
+Sophisticated, innovative, and relentless, attackers use a number of Office 365 phishing techniques to conduct attacks.
+Phishing overall is more targeted than in the past, with hackers sending much lower volumes of email (it’s rare for a single attack to target hundreds or thousands of recipients anymore).
 They’re also more dynamic than ever, with many attacks using a unique sender/IP, URL, image, and subject line for each message.
-Below are just a few of the techniques Vade Secure has detected in Office 365 accounts.
+Below are just a few of the techniques Vade has detected in Office 365 accounts.